Distance Restricted Manipulation in Voting: Introduction

 \subsection{Contribution}

-In our basic problem, called \SM, the input is a set \AA of $m$ alternatives, a set \VV of $n$ voters associated with each of them a believed preference, a distinguished alternative $c$, and a number \el of manipulators.
-We need to compute if there exists a preference profile for the manipulators which makes $c$ win the election irrespective of any deviation of every other voter $v$ from her believed preference $\suc_v$ by at most $\delta_v$ under Kendall-Tau distance. \longversion{We prove that the \SM problem is polynomial time solvable for the $k$-approval voting rule for any number of manipulators~[\Cref{thm:kapp}].
-If we have only manipulator (that is $\el=1$), then the \SM problem is polynomial time solvable for every scoring rule, maximin, Bucklin, and simplified Bucklin voting rules.
-On the other hand, we show that the \SM problem is \coNPH for the Copeland$^\alpha$ voting rule even with one manipulator~[\Cref{thm:copeland}].} We summarize our complexity theoretic results in \Cref{tbl:summary}.
-Other than that, we show that, for a constant number of alternatives, the stable manipulation problem is polynomial time solvable for every anonymous and efficient voting rule for any number of manipulators~[\Cref{thm:poly}].
-Finally we empirically show that the probability that a random profile being stably manipulable drastically decreases even if the manipulator's uncertainty about others' votes increases slightly for all the common voting rules studied here.
+Our basic problem extends the problem of (coalitional) manipulation - the input is a set \AA of $m$ alternatives, a set \VV of $n$ voters, associated with each of them a believed preference, a distinguished alternative $c$, and a number \el of manipulators.
+In the \SM (\DRSM) problem, we need to compute if there exists a preference profile for the manipulators which makes $c$ win the election irrespective of any deviation of every other voter $v$ from her believed preference $\suc_v$ by at most $\delta_v$ under Kendall-Tau distance.
+In the \PM (\DRWM) problem, we need to compute if there exists at least one preference profile for the manipulators which makes $c$ win the election in at least one profile of the non-manipulators, where the deviation of every non-manipulating voter $v$ from her believed preference $\suc_v$ is at most $\delta_v$ under Kendall-Tau distance.

+These two settings are motivated as follows: from the manipulators' perspective, \DRSM looks for guaranteed success irrespective of small perturbations, while \DRWM examines the possibility of manipulation of a given profile.
+Further, if we consider a more general problem in which we ask if manipulators can successfully manipulate a fixed threshold fraction of profiles of non-manipulators which meet the Kendall-Tau distance constraints, hardness results for both \DRWM(which is computationally hard for most common voting rules) and \DRSM transfer to this natural setting.

+We summarize our complexity-theoretic results in \Cref{tbl:summary}.
+Other than that, we show that, for a constant number of alternatives, both problems are polynomial-time solvable for every anonymous and efficient voting rule for any number of manipulators~[\Cref{thm:poly}].